Exploring Trails in the Copper Canyon

 These are just some of the hikes in our guiding repertoire.
 Pick one of these or choose one of your own.
 Guided cost for the group is roughly $300/day.
 Daily times, goals, and distances are approximate.
 Allow some extra time for contingencies, and to see more of the region by driving tours such as the waterfalls of Barranca Candamena.
 There are no signs for trails.
 Local availability of maps is not guaranteed.
 We assume no liability for this information.

 In hiking descriptions, BPA is the abbreviation for the broad high mesa where the ChePe train stops twice.
 It stops once at Divisadero for 20 minutes no matter which direction you travel.
 This stop offers the rare opportunity for most visitors to actually see the canyons while standing still at the canyon rim.
 It is also the best place to get street food in the Barrancas.
 Enjoy a la carte chile rellenos and gorditas filled to order.
-Choose a blue, white or red corn gordita, a fill it with nopales or deshbrada (shredded beef) or papas or half a dozen other tasty, simmering fillings for only 25 pesos each.
+Choose a blue, white or red corn gordita, a fill it with nopales (strips or diced prickly pear cactus) or deshbrada (shredded beef) or papas (potatoes), or half a dozen other tasty, simmering fillings for only 50 pesos each (roughly $3USD).
 Nobody can eat just one!
 Most visitors are on their way to Creel and don't stick around, but there's a lot to do here.
 If you are not into hiking, there is an Austrian-style cablecar, a Tyrolean traverse complex featuring a 6-stage 7-kilometer course and a 2.4 kilometer double route!, and rappelling at the new government-run "Parque Adventura Tarahumara" in addition to a new restaurant and a band shell.
 Disneyland indeed!

 HIKE NAME DISTANCE DURATION DESCRIPTION